AnonNeo77/realme-c55-root-guide/Docs/10-dynamic-partitions-and-super.md

 These exist as real partitions in the GPT partition table:

+boot
+lk
+preloader
-boot        preloader       vbmeta
+vbmeta
+dtbo
+gz
+tee
+md1img

-dtbo        recovery        persist
+persist
+super
+metadata

-super       metadata        userdata
+userdata
+mdc_udc

 These are directly addressable by the bootloader and MTKClient.